-(c) Personal Use of Printers, Photocopy and Fax Machines
+C. Personal Use of Printers, Photocopy and Fax Machines

 Photocopiers and printers are primarily reserved for city use; however, personal copies and printed materials can be made at the cost found in the City's Consolidated Fee Schedule, paid to the receptionist or other responsible employee.
-Long distance charges incurred as a result of a personal fax transmission shall be the financial responsibility of the employee and reimbursed to South Weber City.
+Long distance charges incurred as a result of a personal fax transmission shall be the financial responsibility of

-7.130.
-Drug and Alcohol Policy.
+7.130 Drug and Alcohol Policy

-(a) Purpose.
+- A. Purpose.
 It is the purpose of this Policy to provide guidelines for the implementation and management of a drug and alcohol testing program for the City.
 This Policy is intended to provide a safer and more efficient work force by avoiding the negative circumstances created by employee drug and alcohol abuse.
-The provisions of this Policy are intended and shall be interpreted to be in accordance with the Utah Local Governmental Entity Drug-Free Workplace Act.

-(b) Definitions.
-As used in this Policy, the following words shall have the following meaning:

-(1) "Alcohol" means the intoxicating agent in beverage alcohol, beer, ethyl alcohol, or other low molecular weight alcohols, including methyl and isopropyl alcohol.

-(2) "Drugs" means any substance recognized as a drug in the United States Pharmacopoeia, the National Formulary, the Homeopathic Pharmacopoeia, or other recognized drug compendia, or supplement to such compendia, and its metabolite.

-(3) "Employee" means any full-time, part-time, introductory, or limited employee of the City and any person employed by or providing services for the City in a safety sensitive position.

-(4) "Employer" means South Weber City (hereinafter referred to as "the City").

-(5) "Prospective Employee" means any person who has made application for full-time, part-time, or safety sensitive position of employment or volunteer services with the City and who has been selected as a final applicant by the City.

-(6) "Refusal to Submit" to a test means that the employee (1) fails to provide adequate breath for alcohol testing as required herein without a valid medical explanation after he or she has received notice of the requirement for breath testing; (2) fails to provide an adequate urine sample for controlled substances testing as required herein without a genuine inability to provide a specimen after he or she has received notice of the requirement for urine testing; or (3) engages in conduct that clearly obstructs the testing process.

-(7) "Sample" means urine, blood, breath, saliva, or hair.

-(8) "Safety-Sensitive Position" means any position involving duties which directly affect the safety of governmental employees or the general public, or positions where there is access to controlled substances during the course of performing job duties.

-(9) "Utah Local Governmental Entity Drug-Free Workplace Act" means the Drug-Free Workplace Act set forth at Utah Code Ann. § 34-41-101, et seq., as amended.
+The provisions of this Policy are intended and shall be interpreted to be in accordance with the Utah Local Governmental Entity Drug-Free Workplace Act. - B. Definitions.
+As used in this Policy, the following words shall have the following meaning: - 1) Alcohol means the intoxicating agent in beverage alcohol, beer, ethyl alcohol, or other low molecular weight alcohols, including methyl and isopropyl alcohol. - 2) Drugs means any substance recognized as a drug in the United States Pharmacopoeia, the National Formulary, the Homeopathic Pharmacopoeia, or other recognized drug compendia, or supplement to such compendia, and its metabolite. - 3) Employee means any full-time, part-time, introductory, or limited employee of the City and any person employed by or providing services for the City in a safety sensitive position. - 4) Employer means South Weber City (hereinafter referred to as "the City"). - 5) Prospective Employee means any person who has made application for full-time, part-time, or safety sensitive position of employment or volunteer services with the City and who has been selected as a final applicant by the City. - 6) Refusal to Submit to a test means that the employee (1) fails to provide adequate breath for alcohol testing as required herein without a valid medical explanation after he or she has received notice of the requirement for breath testing; (2) fails to provide an adequate urine sample for controlled substances testing as required herein without a genuine inability to provide a specimen after he or she has received notice of the requirement for urine testing; or (3) engages in conduct that clearly obstructs the testing process. - 7) Sample means urine, blood, breath, saliva, or hair. - 8) Safety-Sensitive Position means any position involving duties which directly affect the safety of governmental employees or the general public, or positions where there is access to controlled substances during the course of performing job duties. - 9) Utah Local Governmental Entity Drug-Free Workplace Act means the Drug-Free Workplace Act set forth at Utah Code Ann. § 34-41-101, et seq., as amended.